 2. When a principal or other school official releases a minor student to a peace officer (e.g., police officer, sheriff, and all other persons with similar authority to make arrests) for the purpose of removing the minor from the school premises, the principal or other school official shall take immediate steps to notify the parent, guardian, or responsible relative of the minor regarding the release of the minor to the officer and regarding the place to which the minor is reportedly being taken, except when a minor has been taken into custody as a victim of suspected child abuse, in which case the principal or other school official shall provide the peace officer with the address and telephone number of the minor's parents or guardian.

 Legal Reference: Neb.
-Rev. Stat. sections 79-254 to 79-296
+Rev. Stat.
+Sections 79-254 to 79-296 LB 43 (2024)

+Date of Adoption: March 13, 2017

+Date of Revision: July 11, 2024

 Alternative Education Programs or Plans For Expelled Students